JasonEtco/actions-toolkit/README.md

 ## How to test your GitHub Actions

-Similar to building CLIs, GitHub Actions usually work by running a file with `node <file>`; this means that writing a complete test suite can be tricky.
+Similar to building CLIs, GitHub Actions usually works by running a file with `node <file>`; this means that writing a complete test suite can be tricky.
 Here's a pattern for writing tests using actions-toolkit, by mocking `Toolkit.run`:

 <details>
 <summary>index.js</summary>